FangQijun/weather-microservice-demo/README.md

 ### Run in a Docker container
 1. Prerequisites
    - Install Docker and Docker Compose CLIs.
 Check if you have both CLIs by running `docker --version` and `docker-compose --version`.
 If not, refer to the [installation instructions](https://docs.docker.com/compose/install/).
 Also, ensure Docker has sufficient resources allocated (e.g., at least 2 CPUs and 4GB of memory).
 Adjust these settings in Docker Desktop under menu `Settings > Resources`.
+   - (Optional) Install [Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/) for a more interactive UI than CLIs.
    - Install Homebrew by running `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"` and `brew --version` to verify installation.
    - (Optional for Local Testing) Install Python `brew install python@3.13` and `python3 --version` to verify installation.
    - (Optional for Local Testing) Install Poetry `curl -sSL https://install.python-poetry.org | python3 -` and `poetry --version` to verify installation.